-- The blog includes posts that focus on best practices for certain types of campaigns—for example, crowdfunding for pet surgery, breast cancer research, or disaster recovery.
-Search the blog for your specific kind of campaign and you may find advice highly targeted to you and your cause.
+- The blog includes posts that focus on best practices for certain types of fundraisers—for example, crowdfunding for pet surgery, breast cancer research, or disaster recovery.
+Search the blog for your specific kind of fundraiser and you may find advice highly targeted to you and your cause.

 - Helpful topics include how to tell your story, how to build a winning fundraising team, and many other valuable resources.

 The following two resources aren’t blogs, but their community forums can be useful if you search for helpful threads and ask specific questions.